-In the best of cases, the diagnosis and treatment can be effected for the price of an office visit, X-rays and medications.
+In the best of cases, the diagnosis and treatment can be affected for the price of an office visit, X-rays, and medications.
 For a large breed dog, this will typically run in the low hundreds.
 However, if veterinary care is sought out or implemented sluggishly, or if the disease defies ready diagnosis (as is often the case), the expense of both diagnostics and treatment can rise precipitously.

 $1,000 to $2,500 is considered fairly typical for the average DS patient’s initial care.
 If one or more surgery is required, however, this range would surely double or triple.

 There is no known means of prevention save a judicious breeding protocol that attempts to avoid the use of animals who may carry genetic material predisposing dogs to this disease.
-For best results, first degree relatives (parents, siblings and progeny) should be removed from the breeding pool.
+For best results, first-degree relatives (parents, siblings, and progeny) should be removed from the breeding pool.

 Johnson, R. G., Prata, R. G. Intradiskal osteomyelitis: a conservative approach.
 Journal of the American Animal Hospital Association1983; 19: 743–750.